 Merrily, merrily, merrily, merrily, Life is but a dream”

 Tummy: Make paddling strokes on tummy, with flat hands, from rib line to hips.
 Make clockwise circles on tummy, using flat fingertips.

 Chest/Back: Place your hands flat on his chest, then stroke outwards and back to your starting position (in a heart shape).

 Use butterflies or another stuffed animals as a “breathing buddy” by placing the animal on the child’s belly.
 Instruct them to take deep breaths making the breathing buddy rise and fall.

-Are you finding your child’s hearing aids or cochlear implants are falling off when they are doing physical activities (running on the playground, horsing around with their siblings, etc. )?
+Are you finding your child’s hearing aids or cochlear implants are falling off when they are doing physical activities like yoga, running on the playground, horsing around with their siblings, etc.?
 Here are some of our favorite methods of device retention!